Week 8: Heterogeneous Treatment Effects and Machine Learning

 2. Causal forests estimate heterogeneity, not just average effects.

 Week 6 introduced the conditional average treatment effect (CATE): the contrast for a subgroup defined by baseline covariates at time zero.
-Estimating CATE with parametric models requires the analyst to guess the functional form.
+Investigators can estimate CATEs for theory-driven subgroups by stratifying first, then estimating effects separately within each subgroup.
+They can also use interaction models, which require a chosen functional form.
 This week introduces causal forests, which learn the heterogeneity surface from data.
 The machine-learning step changes the estimator, not the identification logic: treatment must still be well-defined, subgroup variables must still precede treatment, and exchangeability and positivity still do the causal work.
+What machine learning adds is the ability to estimate $\tau(x)$ at high resolution without committing in advance to a particular shape for the heterogeneity.

 Seminar